Adam Collet

 Grecia Leal Pardo

-Grecia (she/her/ella) was born and raised in the cultural hub of Morelia, Mexico before moving to Southwest Washington at the age of 9.
+Grecia (she/her/ella) was born and raised in Morelia, Mexico before moving to Southwest Washington at the age of 9.
 She studied Classics and Drama at the University of Washington, gaining a deep appreciation for how humans have long used art and storytelling as a way of making and finding meaning through time and space.
-She has had the pleasure of working and playing with various arts organizations across town as stage manager, director, translator, and community member.
+She has had the pleasure of working and playing with various arts organizations across town as production manager, stage manager, director, translator, and community member.

 Greg Thornton